Bubblipathic/bubblipathic/README.md

 ## Other Projects

 - **Lexical & Syntax Analyzer:** Implemented in Python, parses and analyses text for lexical and syntactic correctness.
-- **Adaptive Traffic Simulator:** Built using Pygame to simulate dynamic traffic patterns.
+- **Adaptive Traffic Simulator:** Built using Pygame to simulate traffic with traffic flow optimization algorithm and emergency vehicle prioritizer.
-- **FamilyVault:** Basic Java app for e-document storage and management, designed user-friendly interface for document access.
+- **FamilyVault:** Basic Java app for local e-document storage and management.
 - **Anime Dataset ETL & Analysis:** Jupyter notebook pipeline for extracting, transforming, and analyzing anime data with three key insights/visualizations.

 ---

 ## Education
 **Bachelor of Science in Computer Science**
-[Your University], 2025
+PUP, 2025

 ---